finagle/finagle.github.io/source/blog/2020-04-26-release-notes.md

 tags: Releases, Finagle, Finatra, Scrooge, TwitterServer, Util
 ---

-April Release encountered some issues running on JDK 8, here's a patch release hopefully fixes it.
+April Release encountered some issues running on JDK 8, here's a patch release that should address it.

 ### [Finagle](https://github.com/twitter/finagle/)